 1. I have much more strength and consistency in my workouts

-Drinking for me was a set back and it was like pushing reset on all my fitness progress every time I would tie one on.
-I would find it hard for at least a day or two after drinking as it would impact how hard I could go at the gym.
-I would have to cut back my weights because my strength on Monday was not matching where I left off the week before.
+Drinking for me was a setback, and it was like pushing reset on all my fitness progress every time I would tie one on.
+I would find it hard for at least a day or two after drinking as it would impact how hard I could go to the gym.
+I would have to cut back my weights because my strength on Monday did not match where I had left off the week before.

 2. My confidence has improved

 I have always been socially anxious and used alcohol as liquid courage.
-Going out socially and being sober allowed me to practice facing my fears and transform them into courage because I am no longer held hostage by my social anxiety.
-I now know that I can do everything I needed alcohol for sober.
+Going out socially and being sober allowed me to practice facing my fears and transforming them into courage because I am no longer held hostage by my social anxiety.
+I now know that I can do everything I need alcohol for sober.

 3. My testosterone levels are up

-Alcohol is directly related to males having low testosterone levels and since being alcohol free my levels have increased from blood test results.
-I notice having more energy, higher sex drive, and an overall better mood.
+Alcohol is directly related to males having low testosterone levels, and since being alcohol-free, my levels have increased from blood test results.
+I notice having more energy, a higher sex drive, and an overall better mood.

 4. I don’t have that stubborn belly fat that is impossible to get rid of when I was drinking

 I don’t rely on alcohol to help me be myself.
-It feels good when I make courageous choices sober because I get much more reward then if I was pissed drunk.
-I can actually be proud of me for choosing courage over the comfort of needing alcohol to be myself.
+It feels good when I make courageous choices sober because I get much more reward than if I was pissed drunk.
+I can actually be proud of myself for choosing courage over the comfort of needing alcohol to be myself.

 6. I save so much money and can now travel more

 Drinking isn’t cheap, let alone the whole night that comes with drinking.
 Whenever I was drunk, I would spend so much more money because I didn’t care.
-The “I’ll deal with it tomorrow” mindset never got me anywhere but broke and unable to do the things I really wanted to do with my life like travelling and buying nice things for myself.
+The “I’ll deal with it tomorrow” mindset never got me anywhere, but I was broke and unable to do the things I really wanted to do with my life, like traveling and buying nice things for myself.

 7. I don’t sleep with people I wouldn’t otherwise sleep with